secretstartups/handbook/customer-success/tam/ebr/index.html.md

 #### Sample EBR Email
 This is an example is a GitLab senior leader or executive sends the email.
 Some language would need to be modified for the specifics of the account (e.g., collect or refine objectives, goals of the meeting, the expected time for EBR).
 This is intended to be an example, not a cut and paste.

+---

 *Introducing myself, I'm the (insert role) at Gitlab and would like to personally thank you for your business and trust in Gitlab.*

 *(Insert TAM name), your TAM, has shared with me several updates regarding our amazing partnership and the rapid adoption of GitLab at Centene.
 I would like to personally invite you to an Executive Business Review (EBR) that is a key part of our engagement and collaboration.
 Some key objectives include:*

-- Review our combined progress on delivering to your goals and business outcomes, holding us to account to deliver expected value, and celebrating achievements and successes*
+- *Review our combined progress on delivering to your goals and business outcomes, holding us to account to deliver expected value, and celebrating achievements and successes*
 - *Collect and discuss future goals and desired success measures*
 - *Discuss product use cases of interest and/or future roadmap items*
 - *Provide an updat on our delivery to your needs (e.g., delivery to your enhancement requests, support cases and SLA)*